movq/openbsd/gnu/llvm/llvm/docs/AMDGPUModifierSyntax.rst

 ~~~

 Computes the negative value of its operand.
 Must be applied after :ref:`abs<amdgpu_synid_abs>`
 (if any).
-Valid for floating-point operands only.
+Valid for floating point operands only.

     ================== ====================================================
     Syntax             Description
     ================== ====================================================
     neg(<operand>)     Get the negative value of a floating-point operand.
-                       An optional :ref:`abs<amdgpu_synid_abs>` modifier
+                       The operand may include an optional
-                       may be applied to the operand before negation.
+                       :ref:`abs<amdgpu_synid_abs>` modifier.
     -<operand>         The same as above (an SP3 syntax).
     ================== ====================================================

 Note: SP3 syntax is supported with limitations because of a potential ambiguity.
-Currently, it is allowed in the following cases:
+Currently it is allowed in the following cases:

 * Before a register.
 * Before an :ref:`abs<amdgpu_synid_abs>` modifier.
 * Before an SP3 :ref:`abs<amdgpu_synid_abs>` modifier.

-In all other cases, "-" is handled as a part of an expression that follows the sign.
+In all other cases "-" is handled as a part of an expression that follows the sign.

 Examples: